Join the Newsletter to Keep Reading

 IFRS 13 also requires extensive disclosure of fair value information in the financial statements.
 This is to help users to assess:

 - Firstly, the assets and liabilities measured at fair value on a recurring or non-recurring basis.
-This includes the valuation techniques and inputs used to develop those measurement.
+This includes the valuation techniques and inputs used to develop those measurements.

 - Secondly, the effect of measurements on profit or loss or other comprehensive income.
 This is for recurring fair value measurements using significant unobservable inputs (Level 3).